gautemo/frontend-framework-chooser/src/docs/buildtools.md

 Vue is a progressive framework making it easy to start by just importing it from a CDN.
 Though it adds extra kB's compared to a built website, 55 kB vs less than 20kB.

+### Lit

+Lit can be used without a build step, but then you can't use decorators (atleast not until the [TC39 proposal](https://github.com/tc39/proposal-decorators) is implemented) and the syntax is a bit more verbose.

 ### React & Preact

 If you want to use the JSX syntax, it is possible without a build step, but it requires importing the babel script which is at 546 kB.
 So don't do this for production.